TanFlamer/Brick-Breaker/README.md

 Concrete bricks have been added to the game which combines the properties of Cement and Steel bricks.
 The Concrete brick is crackable, can take 2 hits and only has a 40% damage probability.

+### **_Added new background to the HomeMenu and game_**

+New backgrounds have been added to the HomeMenu and games to make the game look more exciting.

+### **_Added new counters in the game_**

+In addition to the brick count and ball count, the game now has counters for total score and time, level score and time and God Mode time.
+The words have been enlarged and font added to improve the look.

 ### **_Added new options to the HomeMenu_**

 New options such as an InfoScreen which explains the mechanics of the game, a PopUpMenu which shows a random screenshot